GautamDeepak/EMM/EMM_Prac_06.md

 ## 5. Ungraded exercise

-1. Explore one of the category 5 cyclone in the Australian region [wikipedia link](https://en.wikipedia.org/wiki/List_of_Category_5_Australian_region_severe_tropical_cyclones).
-What effect would you expect the cyclone to have on the on the long term EVI trend?
+1. Explore one of the category 5 cyclones in the Australian region [wikipedia link](https://en.wikipedia.org/wiki/List_of_Category_5_Australian_region_severe_tropical_cyclones).
+What effect would you expect the cyclone to have on the long term EVI trend?
 For example, I explored the Shoalwater Bay region which was affected by the cyclone Marcia.
-I saw sharp drop in the EVI anomaly following the cyclone which also seems to have reversed the upward EVI trend in that region.
+I saw a sharp drop in the EVI anomaly following the cyclone which also seems to have reversed the previous upward trend in the EVI anomaly.
 2. Think about how you can adapt this approach to other types of data, such as Land Surface Temperature or rainfall for example.